Funding update

 What is a retrofit pathway?

-Example of a pathway to retrofit that strategizes the replacement of equipment when it reaches the end of its useful life:
+Example of a retrofit pathway that strategizes the replacement of equipment when it reaches the end of its useful life: Phase 1 – Introductory energy conservation

 Timeline: 0-10 years

-Passive strategies, minor envelope improvements, and energy demand conservation measures.
+Passive strategies, minor envelope improvements and energy demand conservation measures.

 Phase 2 - Partial fuel-switch to achieve 50% reduction in GHGs from baseline